 Is Celsius Bad for You?
 Fact Checking & Ingredient Analysis

-Based on my knowledge and research, I don’t believe Celsius is bad for you and they don’t contain any concerning ingredients – outside of their high caffeine content.
+I’ve experimented with numerous energy drinks and supplements to improve performance and optimize overall health, and based on my knowledge and research, I don’t believe Celsius is bad for you, and they don’t contain concerning ingredients, outside of their high caffeine content.

 Additionally, from my experience, they don’t provide the jitters or crashes often linked to traditional energy drinks.